Table of Contents

-Plausibility: Although your mission statement is big-picture, do make sure it ultimately ties back to your everyday business operations.
+Plausibility: Your mission statement is big-picture, but it should ultimately tie back to your everyday business operations.
 At least in a broad sense.

 Readability: No corporate speak or jargon.
 Avoid unnecessarily big words or complex sentences.
 Keep it simple.

-- Voice: Now is not the time to be dry and boring.
-Use language that is active and compelling.
+- Voice: Now isn’t the time to be dry and boring.
+Use language that’s active and compelling.
 Your mission statement should reflect the unique voice and culture of your company.

 Pro-tip: Give your mission statement more reach by creating both a text and video version.
 The video can be simple, just an eye-catching background, animated text, and a soundtrack.

 Include your mission statement video as part of hiring announcements or other HR video communications.
 Or send it over to your marketing team to use as a Facebook cover, website content, and more.

 Company mission statement examples: 16 of the best

 How do other leading companies tackle their mission statements?
 We searched far and wide for the best company mission statement examples.

 1. Starbucks: Inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.

 The Seattle-based coffee giant originated in 1971 and has since become ubiquitous around the world.